-From this month, Microsoft is expected to begin pushing the Spring Creators Update to PCs worldwide.
+From this month, Microsoft is expected to begin pushing the Windows 10 April 2018 Update to PCs worldwide.
 But what if you don't want the disruption of updating your Windows 10 PC?

-While it is always sensible to keep PCs up to date, there are various reasons why you might want to put off installing the Spring Creators Update, for instance the threat of incompatible hardware and undiscovered bugs, with the resulting instability a pressing concern for businesses.
+While it is always sensible to keep PCs up to date, there are various reasons why you might want to put off installing the April 2018 Update, for instance the threat of incompatible hardware and undiscovered bugs, with the resulting instability a pressing concern for businesses.

-If you want to defer the Spring Creators Update, there are a couple of options available, depending on which edition of Windows 10 you are running.
-And if you want to refresh your memory as to what's in the Spring Creators Update, then check out our walkthrough.
+If you want to defer the April 2018 Update, there are a couple of options available, depending on which edition of Windows 10 you are running.
+And if you want to refresh your memory as to what's in the April 2018 Update, then check out our walkthrough.

 How businesses can defer the update